Finally, how many efficiencies supercomputers have? And, what do they measure?: Analogies with the case of modern vs classic science

 \subsection{Adding payload performances}

-Eq.~(\ref{eq:Ppayload}) simply tells that (in first-order approximation) the speedup of a parallelized computing system cannot exceed $1/(1-\alpha)$; a well-known consequence of Amdahl's statement.
-Due to this, \textit{the computing performance of a system cannot be increased above the performance defined by single-processor performance, parallelization technology, and number of processors}. \textit{Laws of nature prohibit to exceed a specific computing performance (using the classical paradigm and its classical implementation).} \textit{There is an analogy between adding speeds in physics and adding performances in computing.} In both cases, a correction term is introduced, that provides a noticeable effect only at extremely large values.
+Eq.~(\ref{eq:Ppayload}) tells that (in first-order approximation) the speedup of a parallelized computing system cannot exceed $1/(1-\alpha)$; a well-known consequence of Amdahl's statement.
+Due to this, \textit{the computing performance of a system cannot be increased above the performance defined by the single-processor performance, the parallelization technology, and the number of processors}. \textit{The laws of nature prohibit from exceeding a specific computing performance (using the classical paradigm and its classical implementation).} \textit{There is an analogy between adding speeds in physics and adding performances in computing.} In both cases, a correction term is introduced that provides a noticeable effect only at tremendous values.
 It seems to be an interesting parallel, that both nature and extremely cutting-edge technical (computing) systems show up some extraordinary behavior, i.e., \textit{the linear behavior experienced under normal conditions gets strongly non-linear at large values of the independent variable}.
-That behavior makes \textit{validity of linear extrapolations as well as linear addition of performances at least questionable} at high performance values in computing.
+That behavior makes \textit{the validity of linear extrapolations as well as the linear addition of performances at least questionable} at high performance values in computing.